kanaria69/Mainecoco/README.md

-## What do you call a bear with no teeth?
-A gummy bear!
+## What do you do when your bunny gets wet?
+You get your hare dryer.